Pedro-Augusto-Barbosa-Aparecido/figma-token-translator/README.md

 > figma-token file -fp PATH_TO_DESIGN_TOKEN.json
 ```

-This command generate tokens in python and save on your documents folder.
+This command generate tokens in python and save on your desktop folder.

 Options:
   - "-fp": Path to design tokens